myahenochs/MySA/README.md

 # MySA
-Design and implementation of a software-based ISA
+Design and Implementation an 8-Bit ISA Simulation